 In this section all references to 'staff' includes Agents acting on the Developer's behalf.
+This covers the sales journey and also after sales and includes Estate/Sales Agents, temporary or contract employees, site employees and subcontractors who undertake repairs in customer homes.

-The Developer should ensure that all Customer facing staff have a good understanding of the Code requirements in respect to sales and marketing, no high-pressure selling techniques, standards expected, information requirements, part-exchange schemes, reservation procedures, New Home Warranties and after sales service.
+The Developer should ensure that all Customer facing staff (including Agents) have a good understanding of the Code requirements in respect to sales and marketing, no high-pressure selling techniques, standards expected, information requirements, part-exchange schemes, reservation procedures, New Home Warranties and after sales service.

-Customer service standards, procedures, training and systems should be provided to all relevant Customer facing staff both permanent and temporary and, where appropriate, a record maintained.
+Customer service standards, procedures, training and systems should be provided to all relevant Customer facing staff (including Agents) both permanent and temporary and, where appropriate, a record maintained.